cmgomes5/capstone_proj/README.md

 Running with Manifests using Tilt use `task tilt`

-To run for local development you can use `task run-dev`
+To run for local development you can use `task run-dev` _(Note, not using Tilt means you will not have the ClickHouse database)_

 For a proper build of the Docker container you can use `task docker-run`